-Instead of grapefruit liqueur: And you can make this less alcoholic with just grapefruit juice instead.
+Instead of grapefruit liqueur: You can make this less alcoholic with just grapefruit juice instead.
 I would definitely recommend freshly squeezed though.

 The fun thing about cocktails is that you can just unleash your creativity and try all sorts of things!
-Worst thing that can happen is that you don't like it - then just try again.
+The worst thing that can happen is that you don't like it - then just try again.

 If you find a new variety you'd like me to try too, just contact me in any way (DM on Instagram @thegingerwithspice is the quickest, but I'd love a comment on this blog post too!).

 As I mentioned above, I believe whiskey is THE spirit of choice for St. Patty's Day.
 If you'd rather want to go for a whiskey cocktail, I've got you covered: